-Patients should not donate blood during therapy (including during dose interruptions) or for at least 7 days following discontinuation of lenalidomide.
+Patients should not donate blood during therapy or for at least 4 weeks following discontinuation of lenalidomide.

 Healthcare professionals and caregivers should wear disposable gloves when handling the blister or capsule.
-Women who are pregnant or suspect they may be pregnant should not handle the blister or capsule (see section 6.5).
+Women who are pregnant or suspect they may be pregnant should not handle the blister or capsule.

-Educational materials, prescribing and dispensing restrictions

-In order to assist patients in avoiding foetal exposure to lenalidomide, the marketing authorization holder will provide educational material to health care professionals to reinforce the warnings about the expected teratogenicity of lenalidomide, to provide advice on contraception before therapy is started, and to provide guidance on the need for pregnancy testing.
-The prescriber must inform male and female patients about the expected teratogenic risk and the strict pregnancy prevention measures as specified in the Pregnancy Prevention Programme and provide patients with appropriate patient educational brochure, patient card and/or equivalent tool.
+Educational materials, prescribing and dispensing restrictions inform male and female patients about the expected teratogenic risk and the strict pregnancy prevention measures as specified in the Pregnancy Prevention Programme and provide patients with appropriate patient educational brochure, patient card and/or equivalent tool.
 Ideally, pregnancy testing, issuing a prescription and dispensing should occur on the same day.
 Dispensing of lenalidomide to women of childbearing potential should occur within 7 days of the prescription and following a medically supervised negative pregnancy test result.
-Prescriptions for women of childbearing potential can be for a maximum duration of treatment of 4 weeks according to the approved indications dosing regimens (see section 4.2), and prescriptions for all other patients can be for a maximum duration of treatment of 12 weeks.
+Prescriptions for women of childbearing potential can be for a maximum duration of treatment of 4 weeks, according to the approved indications and dosing regimens, and prescriptions for all other patients can be for a maximum duration of treatment of 12 weeks.